UV-1999/uv-1999.github.io/notes/logic.md

 [Back to main menu](https://uv-1999.github.io/notes/main)

 [Edit this page](https://github.com/UV-1999/uv-1999.github.io/edit/main/notes/logic.md)

 # Logic

 Logic is the study of reasoning.
-Reasoning is how we make inferences.
-Inference is the act of gaining knowledge.
-Knowledge is true beliefs that are properly justified.
-Beliefs are what our mind is filled of.
-I can not define anything after that.

-Truths are propositions that are true.
-But what is true?

-Propositions are beliefs represented through some language as sentences that are not vague or ambiguous.
+Reasoning is the process through the mind forms beliefs.
+Beliefs are the fundamental things in our minds.
+Propositions are beliefs represented through some language that are not vague or ambiguous.

-**Ambiguity** is about a word having several meanings.
+- **Ambiguity** is about a word having several meanings.
 Context or definition is needed to avoid ambiguity.
 For example, a plane (aircraft or surface).

-**Vagueness** is about words that describe some quantity but are not at all precise, like large and small.
+- **Vagueness** is about words that describe some quantity but are not at all precise, like large and small.
 To avoid vagueness, we use numbers or give comparative statements.

-**When is a Proposition True?**
+## When is a Proposition True?**

 **1. Analytically - True by Reasoning**
 A proposition such as "If p and q, then p" is considered to be an analytic truth because of the meaning of the symbols and words in it and not because of any fact of any particular world.
 They are such that they could not be untrue.
 Analytic truth (also called a necessary truth) is a proposition that is true in all possible worlds or under all possible interpretations.